A Generalised Curvilinear Coordinate system-based Patch Dynamics Scheme in Equation-free Multiscale Modelling: Patch dynamics scheme in two-dimensional space

+We keep these derivative values fixed during micro-simulation for the entire duration of the time-stepper [$t,t+\tau$].
+Keeping these values fixed is the $Q$=1 case of Bunder et al. \cite{2016_bunder_accuracy}. $Q>1$ is a more accurate alternative for future work.
+In the equation-free toolbox, Roberts et al. \cite{2020_Roberts_toolbox} demonstrated that the patch edge values are automatically and dynamically updated at each sub-step of the microscale integration, based on the user's chosen configuration.
+In large-scale problems, one may wish to limit communication between patches only at mesoscopic time scales, which are notably larger than the microscopic time scale.
+An approach to achieve this was proposed by Bunder et al. \cite{2016_bunder_accuracy}.

-$\forall$ $t \in \left[t_n+m\tau, t_n+(m+1)\tau\right], \text{with} m=0, 1,..., k.$ Similarly, using the above-mentioned Dirichlet and Neumann boundary conditions, one can find the Robin boundary condition at the four boundaries of the $(i,j)^{th}$ patch.
-In the patch dynamics scheme, the patch boundary conditions remain constant throughout the entire duration ($\tau$) of the next time step.
-To construct different types of patch boundary conditions for the $(i,j)^{th}$ patch, a total of 9 neighbouring patches, including the $(i,j)^{th}$ patch, are used to establish seamless communication channels, as depicted in Figure \ref{fig:Stencil_9_Point}.
+In order to construct the patch edge conditions for the $(i,j)^{th}$ patch in our proposed scheme, a total of 9 neighbouring macroscopic values, including the central value $U_{i,j}$ itself, are used to establish communication, as depicted in Figure \ref{fig:Stencil_9_Point}.